drl2/ezd6-fvtt/README.md

 ## The Game
 [EZD6](https://www.drivethrurpg.com/product/397599/EZD6-Core-Rulebook?affiliate_id=1692486) by Scotty McFarland (a.k.a.
 "DM Scotty") is "A rules-light D6 RPG system that puts creativity over complexity, but delivers a suprising amount of variation and mechanical wiggle".

+This code is an open source project unaffiliated with the game.

 ## Using this System
 In keeping with the simplicty of the EZD6 system, automation is minimal - it's really not needed here and could get in the way!